+Nonetheless their quintessence doesn't change.
 They represent fundamental human experiences and themes transcending cultural boundaries and time periods.
-One of the most prominent archetypes is the hero, embodying qualities of courage, resilience, and the willingness to embark on a transformative journey.
+One of the most prominent archetypes is the hero, a personification of courage and resilience.

 The hero's quest is a recurring motif in myths and legends across different cultures.
 It symbolizes the individual's journey toward self-discovery and personal growth.
 Another essential archetype is the shadow, representing darker aspects of the human psyche.